Is merino wool itchy to wear?

 22 October 2020 | Marie Knowles

-Natural fibers such as wool have had a bad rap in the past.
+Natural fibres such as wool have had a bad rap in the past.
 Sure, they helped you feel closer to nature.
 But you also felt like you were in an episode of the Itchy & Scratchy Show.
 Traditional wool was prickly, heavy and bulky to wear.
 And once it got wet, it took forever to dry.

 Introducing no-itch wool

-Enter merino, a soft and luxurious wool that was grown in nature, and matched synthetics as a high-performing fiber.
+Enter merino, a soft and luxurious wool that was grown in nature, and matched synthetics as a high-performing fibre.
 We pioneered it in the 1990s for your outdoor adventures.
 It was wool, but not as you knew it.
 Super lightweight, no-stink, no-itch and - you guessed it - silky-soft.
-Sourced in the Southern Alps of New Zealand, it outsmarted synthetic fibers with its natural, renewable and biodegradable credentials.
+Sourced in the Southern Alps of New Zealand, it outsmarted synthetic fibres with its natural, renewable and biodegradable credentials.

 Natural and soft

-Fast-forward to today and our superfine merino wool is still one of the softest, most natural fibers you can wear.
+Fast-forward to today and our superfine merino wool is still one of the softest, most natural fibres you can wear.
 There’s a reason we call our merino luxurious.
 But what makes it so irresistible to wear next to your skin?